rbbozhilov/Schedule/README.md

 ## License

-If you want to use it, just text me on my mail: rbbojilov@gmail.com, i will give you instructions how to use it.
+If you want to use it, just text me on my mail: rbbojilov@gmail.com, i will give you instructions how to install and work with it.

 This project is licensed under the [MIT License](LICENSE).